ostelco/ostelco-core/seagull/README.md

 The working directory is `/opt/seagull`.

-Start it with `docker run --rm -it -p --net=host <seagull-img>` and then use the `diameter-env/run` scripts for testing.
+Start it with `docker run --rm -it -p --net=host -v ./seagull/:/config -h ocs <seagull-img>` and then use the `diameter-env/run` scripts for testing.

 For example: